-Professor Berger has testified in the Nebraska legislature about a variety of issues, including free speech, lethal injection, and the process for amending the U.S. Constitution.
+Professor Berger has testified in the Nebraska legislature about a variety of constitutional issues, including free speech, lethal injection, and the process for amending the U.S. Constitution.
 He is also the faculty advisor to the Law College's chapter of the American Constitution Society and to the Community Legal Education Project, which sends law students into Lincoln public schools to teach about the Constitution.

 Professor Berger became the Associate Dean for Faculty in 2016.

 Constitutional Law I Law 609/G (EDAD *870) (3 cr hr)